feature

 With one of the highest sunshine readings in the world its easy to see why they call it the Sunshine Coast.
 The temperature fluctuations between the summer and winter months is mild with temperatures being generally comfortable all year round.

 The temperature of the ocean can range from 26°C in summer to 19°C in the winter.
-Temperatures in the Blackall ranges can be several degrees cooler.
+Temperatures in the Blackall ranges and Sunshine Coast hinterland can be several degrees cooler.

 Average Summer Temperatures: In January (Summer), the temperatures average around 28°C (82°F).